RaspiKidd/Blog/content/post/Marty-Review.md

 draft: false
 ---

-### The walking dancing football plying eyebrow twitching robot
+### The walking dancing football playing eyebrow twitching robot

 Marty is created by Robotical a small educational robotics company in Edinburgh Scotland founded by Dr Alexander Enoch in 2016.
-His main mission at the time was to develop a robot for his niece to code and make programming more like childs play.
+His main mission at the time was to develop a robot for his niece to code and make programming more like child's play.

 <!--more-->
 ![Marty box](/MartyBox.jpeg)